You will be surprised how much you can pack into a weekend in Leeds. Take some inspiration from our weekend guide.

 If your tastebuds prefer something a little more Eastern, visit local favourites Fuji Hiro for Japanese noodles and soups served at honest prices in simple surroundings.
 Alternatively, try Chaophraya restaurant for an unforgettable fine dining Thai experience.

 The night is still young, and Leeds’ nightlife can be found with only a short walk in almost any direction.
-If bar hopping appeals, head to Call Lane, where back-to-back bars are on offer, including uber cool Normans, crowd-pleasing Jakes and Oporto alongside gay-friendly Queen’s Court and Fibre.
-For a more alternative soundtrack and bar experience, head across town to North Bar, Sela, Blind Tyger and award-winning Mojo, where crowds dance the night away until the early hours.
+If bar hopping appeals, head to Call Lane, where back-to-back bars are on offer, including uber cool Maven, crowd-pleasing Jake’s Bar & Still Room and Oporto alongside gay-friendly Queen’s Court and Fibre.
+For a more alternative soundtrack and bar experience, head across town to North Bar, Sela, Blind Tyger and award-winning MOJO, where crowds dance the night away until the early hours.

 If you’re feeling adventurous after lunch, visit some of the top attractions lying only a few miles out of the city centre, and are easily accessible by bus or car